Dill: Companion planting

-When used as a companion plant, dill attracts many beneficial insects as the umbrella flower heads go to seed.
+When used as a companion plant, dill attracts many beneficial insects as the umbrella flower heads go to seed, including the predators of pests.
 It makes a good companion plant for cucumbers and broccoli.

 Tomato plants benefit from dill when it is young because it repels harmful pests while attracting pollinators.
-But the dill must be pruned before it flowers, otherwise it can slow or stop the growth of the tomatoes.
+However, the dill must be pruned before it flowers, otherwise it can slow or stop the growth of the tomatoes.